When the Correct Model Fails: The Optimality of Stackelberg Equilibria with Follower Intention Updates: Simulation results

 \section{Simulation results}

-In this section, we construct an LQ game that represents a trajectory collision avoidance interaction between a leader and a follower with unknown intentions.
-We verify our proven results from Section~\ref{sec:issues_solutions} and illustrate their implications in a more physically meaningful application of Stackelberg games in iterative or adaptive settings.
+We construct a Stackelberg LQ game that represents a trajectory collision avoidance interaction, such as a human-robot encounter where limited communication is available, for which we verify our proven results from Section~\ref{sec:issues_solutions}.